Governor Wolf Announces 13 Municipalities Will Receive Red Light Enforcement Funds to Improve Traffic Safety

 Pennsylvania's ARLE program aims to improve safety at signalized intersections by providing automated enforcement at locations where data shows red-light running has been an issue.

-“This program helps communities across the state make important investments in traffic flow and safety,” Gov. Wolf said.
-“These improvements complement PennDOT’s ongoing work to improve safety and mobility across Pennsylvania.”
+"This program helps communities across the state make important investments in traffic flow and safety," Governor Wolf said.
+"These improvements complement PennDOT's ongoing work to improve safety and mobility across Pennsylvania."

 Grant funding is supplied by fines from red light violations at 31 intersections in Philadelphia.
 State law specifies that projects improving safety, enhancing mobility and reducing congestion can be considered for funding.
 Municipalities submitted 123 applications, totaling almost $39.5 million in requests.